 Cape Disappointment took shape from a literal woodshedding experience Semer had in January 2017 during an artist residency at the Sou’Wester in Seaview, WA.
 The album (released in a deluxe vinyl format as well as CD and digital) was co-produced by Semer and Colin J. Nelson at Her Car in Seattle, WA, and features Semer on vocals, acoustic and electric guitars, bass, and even some kazoo.
 Travis Curry of bands Coyote and Mystery Ship handles drums; Kevin Bean of Willie & The Whips plays harmonica; Gus Clark of Gus Clark and the Least of His Problems and Country Lips adds accordion; Charles Wicklander of The Cosmic Shuffle plays piano; and guitar wizard Michael Wohl lends his skills.

-Various singles and videos from Cape Disappointment were premiered at esteemed outlets like NorthWest Music Scene, while special acclaim was given to “(Little Black Square On My) Profile Pic” as a Top 10 Protest Song at Rebel Noise and The Big Takeover, and “Risingsun, OH” as one of the Best Songs of 2019 by KEXP’s Greg Vandy at The Roadhouse.
+Various singles and videos from Cape Disappointment were premiered at esteemed outlets like NorthWest Music Scene, while special acclaim was given to “(Little Black Square On My) Profile Pic” as a Top 10 Protest Song (2019) at Rebel Noise and The Big Takeover, and “Risingsun, OH” as one of the Best Songs of 2019 and “We All Dance Together with the Band” as one of the best songs of 2020 by KEXP’s Greg Vandy at The Roadhouse.
 The album was universally praised by The Stranger, Artist Home, The Vinyl District, Cinepunx, The Daily Vault, Dan’s Tunes, and other taste-making sites.
-Tracks have also begun appearing on noted Spotify playlists such as Ditty TV and American Standard Time.
+Tracks have also appeared on noted Spotify playlists such as Ditty TV and American Standard Time.

-Semer’s lauded music is sure to continue to spread far and wide in 2020, as he gets more press and continues to perform in venues and festivals all over the Pacific NW.
+Semer’s lauded music is sure to continue to spread far and wide as we return to live shows in 2021.